doubletgeekedup/int-dashboard/replit.md

 ## Overview

 This is a full-stack web application designed to monitor and manage multiple "Sources of Truth" (data integration points) in an enterprise environment.
-The system provides real-time monitoring, performance analytics, bulletins management, and AI-powered insights through an LLM chat interface.
+The system provides real-time monitoring, performance analytics, bulletins management, AI-powered insights through an LLM chat interface, and government-level knowledge retention with intelligent node relationship detection.

+The system automatically captures important information from conversations, including node relationships like "node xyz is related to dbx" and attribute matching patterns with 90% similarity detection.
+All data is stored locally for government-level security compliance with comprehensive audit trails.

-All configurations are now managed through YAML files for easy deployment and environment management.
+All configurations are managed through YAML files and environment variables for easy deployment and environment management.

 ## User Preferences